 You’re happy with your shiny new iPhone 7 or iPhone 7 Plus, right?
 Of course you are!
 It’s the latest, and definitely greatest iPhone that Apple has made yet.
 Unless you only own headphones with a 3.5mm jack.
 Then it’s maybe not so good.
 Anyway, the beautifully sleek phone is in your hand, so what’s next?

 Beyond all the usual features like Touch ID, the new camera, and yes, plugging in headphones using the Lightning port, there are lots of little iPhone 7 tips and tricks that the everyday iPhone owner may not know.
-To become an iPhone 7 master, they’re essential knowledge, and we’ve got the best ones you need to know right here.
+If you want to take complete control over your iPhone, we’ve got the best ones you need to know right here.

 New Home button doesn’t feel quite right?

 The iPhone 7 doesn’t have an actual button for the Home button, it’s a capacitive, sensor-driven disc that works like the touch screen.
 However, thanks to a clever new implementation of Apple’s Taptic Engine — just like the one on your Apple Watch — it does feel like a button when you press it.
 Did you know you can subtly change that feeling?
 Here’s how: